 Typically, people already know that diabetes increases your risk of heart disease and stroke; but, most people don’t know that diabetes can also affect your vision.
 Therefore, regular comprehensive eye exams are needed to detect these issues early on to keep your eyes healthy.
 There are several eye diseases that occur as a result of diabetes.
 Read on to find out more about these diseases and how they may affect your vision.

 The simplest way to explain diabetic retinopathy is that small blood vessels in your eyes begin to leak blood or yellow fluid into your eye.
 Early symptoms of diabetic retinopathy include having floaters, blurry vision, or distorted vision.
 If blurred vision or other symptoms don’t clear up with improved blood sugar control, oftentimes medicine and other procedures may restore vision.
-The biggest preventative to diabetic retinopathy is management of blood sugar to normal levels and getting regular eye exams to catch the condition as early as possible.
+To catch the condition as early as possible, it’s important to get an annual comprehensive vision care exam along with monitoring and managing your blood sugar levels to normal.
 Diabetic retinopathy is the leading cause of blindness in diabetics.

 High blood sugar levels can also temporarily cause blurred vision.
 It can happen right after a high carbohydrate meal or it can be a constant issue.
 Regardless, the treatment for correcting temporary blurry vision is to get blood sugar levels back to normal.
 It may take a few months for the blurriness to resolve itself, so patience and sticking to eating properly to manage blood sugar levels are a must.